IT-Administrators/lexpproh/README.md

 I used the following rules to define the token kinds:

-- INT: nondecimal number
+- INT: non decimal number
 - FLOAT: decimal number with "."
 - DOUBLE: currently not implemented
 - IDENTIFIER: a word not enclosed in double quotes
 - STRING: a word enclosed either in double quotes or single quotes
-- SPECIAL_CHARACTERS: are all other character where each one has its own token kind.
+- SPECIAL_CHARACTERS: are all other characters where each one has its own token kind.

 After the rules for token kinds are created, the programming definition of a token needs to be created.